Best dog walks in Belfast25 August 2023

 Walking our furry friends is such an important part of dog ownership.
-If you’re borrowing a dog, you might not know the best places to go, so we hope to inspire you with these five local wagtastic walking spots for you and your doggy, borrowed or owned, in Belfast.
+If you’re borrowing a dog, you might not know the best places to go, so we hope to inspire you with these local wagtastic walking spots for you and your doggy, borrowed or owned, in Belfast.

 Antrim Castle Gardens & Clotworthy House

 Located near Belfast city centre, this is a perfect place for a dog walk.
 You’ll be able to enjoy a beautiful landscape, stop for a coffee, and experience a bit of history.
 The gardens span 60 acres and date back to the 17th century.
 Your pup is welcome to join you for the day, but must be kept on a lead.
 This is a unique, must-see place for anyone visiting or living in Northern Ireland.

 Plan your dog walk at Antrim Castle Gardens & Clotworthy House.

 Sir Thomas and Lady Dixon Park

 It’s no wonder that this park is one of the most popular in Belfast.
 Home to City of Belfast International Rose Garden and the famous Rose Week celebrations, this park is a hub of activity that will keep you and your pup entertained.
 The park covers 128 acres and offers barbequing facilities, eco trails, picnic spots and a coffee shop.

 Plan your dog walk at Sir Thomas and Lady Dixon Park.

 Opened in 1888 and named after Princess Alexandra, this charming park is a great way to spend an afternoon with your furry pal.
 The tree-lined avenues and formal layout give it a distinctly Victorian feel.